Formation of gravastars

-Our starting point for the construction of a gravastar-formation model is the Oppenheimer-Snyder (OS) collapse~\cite{Oppenheimer39a}.
+\textit{Arrested Oppenheimer-Snyder Collapse}.
+Our starting point for the construction of a gravastar formation model is the Oppenheimer-Snyder (OS) collapse~\cite{Oppenheimer39a}.
 This well-known solution, which physically describes the collapse of a homogeneous dust sphere to a black hole, is mathematically modeled by a Friedmann-Lemaitre-Robertson-Walker (FLRW) solution matched to an exterior Schwarzschild solution.
-In our case, since we eventually want to obtain a static gravastar, we need to add an expanding de-Sitter region inside the collapsing FLRW spacetime, noting that the appearance of a de-Sitter solution is far from being ad-hoc and represents a common feature of most ``bouncing'' solutions in gravitational collapse (see, \eg \cite{Lobo2021, Ashtekar2023, Maso2023, Bueno2024}).
+In our case, since we eventually want to obtain a static gravastar, we need to add an expanding de Sitter region inside the collapsing FLRW spacetime, noting that the appearance of a de Sitter solution represents a common feature of most ``bouncing'' solutions in gravitational collapse (see, \eg \cite{Lobo2021, Ashtekar2023, Maso2023, Bueno2024}).

-Thus, at any time in the evolution we separate spacetime into three different regions I--III, with the line element for each region being given by
+Thus, at any time in the evolution we separate spacetime into three different regions, I--III, with the line element for each region being given by

-Each region has its own set of coordinates, so that region I is the expanding FLRW de-Sitter solution with $(T,R)$ as a set of comoving coordinates for $0\leq R<R_1$, while region II is the contracting FLRW dust solution with $(\tau,\rho)$ as a set of comoving coordinates for $\rho_1(\tau)<\rho<\rho_2$, and, finally, region III is a vacuum Schwarzschild solution with $(t,r)$ as a set of Schwarzschild coordinates for $r>r_2(t)$.
+Each region has its own set of coordinates, so that region I is the expanding FLRW de Sitter solution with $(T,R)$ as a set of comoving coordinates for $0\leq R<R_1$, while region II is the contracting FLRW dust solution with $(\tau,\rho)$ as a set of comoving coordinates for $\rho_1(\tau)<\rho<\rho_2$, and, finally, region III is a vacuum Schwarzschild solution with $(t,r)$ as a set of Schwarzschild coordinates for $r>r_2(t)$.

 Because the first two regions are described by FLRW solutions, they are characterized by two distinct scale factors $a_{\rm I}$ and $a_{\rm II}$, and by two spatial curvature constants $k_{\rm I}<0$ (expansion from zero initial scale factor) and $k_{\rm II}>0$ (collapse from initial static dust cloud), respectively.
 In the third region, instead, we have $\Phi(r) \defeq 1-2M/r$ with $M$ being the Schwarzschild mass, which is a constant of the spacetime.
 Without loss of generality, and because of the underlying spherical symmetry, all regions share the same spherical coordinates $(\theta, \phi)$ with $d \Omega^2 \defeq d \theta^{2} + {\rm sin}^2\theta\, d\phi^{2}$.
 Clearly, $R$ and $\rho$ are not areal coordinates, while $r$ is.